j-morano/rrwnet/README.md

 ## Setting up the environment

 The code was tested using Python 3.10.10.
-The following instructions are for setting up the environment using `pyenv` and `pip`.
-However, the code should work with other Python versions and package managers.
+However, it should work with other Python versions and package managers.
 Just make sure to install the required packages listed in `requirements.txt`.
+If you want to use this exact Python version, it can be easily installed using `pyenv` as shown in the next section.
+Otherwise, you can skip to the [Requirements](#requirements) section.

+### Python 3.10.10 (`pyenv`)

+> [!IMPORTANT]
+> The following steps are only necessary if you want to install Python 3.10.10 using `pyenv`.

 Install `pyenv`.
 ```sh